AdheeshBhat/AlarmingApp/AlarmApp/readme.txt

         - issue with current AllReminders:
             - once a month is selected from AllReminders, there is no way to remove this "filter" unless you click the back button

-        - Remove AllReminders                                                                                           -
+        - Remove AllReminders                                                                                           - Done
-        - Move "Reminders" text into HStack next to CreateReminderScreen button, and make month/year picker bigger      -
+        - Move "Reminders" text into HStack next to CreateReminderScreen button, and make month/year picker bigger      - Done

-7.5 Notifications/Alerts?
+8 Settings Screen
+ - Create a gear button in the top left for settings screen                                                             - Done
+ - Notification sound picker                                                                                            -       Needs local variable to save

+9 Notifications/Alerts                                                                                                  - Done

+10. Calendar
+    - Color code circles based on number of reminders (length of list of reminders on a given day)                      - Done
+        - Change the background of the date VStack, not circle                                                          - Done
+    - Functional Calendar view toggle                                                                                   - Done
+    - Calendar Week view                                                                                                - Done
+    - Grid lines between dates                                                                                          -
+    - Hide week/month filters when currentCalendarPeriodText is pressed
+    - Reminder/calendar filter: week filter display shouldn't be linked to month filter (when month changes, week is changing too)
+    - Reminder View for week/month calendars
+        - Reminder dimensions should be variables, not hard coded values

-8. Find and migrate to a data store for our reminders dictionary
+11. Find and migrate to a data store for our reminders dictionary                                                        -
     - firebase?
     - AWS?
     - want free storage

-9. Calendar

-10. Code filtering logic for pressing a month in AllReminders
-    - put this in filteringReminders
-11. Styling changes to relfect Figma state for home screen and reminders screen, no hard coded values (should work for all screens)
+12. Styling changes to relfect Figma state for home screen and reminders screen, no hard coded values (should work for all screens)     -
     Change device from iPhone 16 Pro to iPad...

 Low Priority Fixes
 1. Add AM and PM to all displayed times instead of  24 hr clock (for home screen and reminders screen)      - Done
 2. Remove blue highlight when moving away from page (home & reminders screens)                              - Done
+3. Add swiping feature for RemindersScreen and CalendarView                                                 -
+4. Light mode/dark mode                                                                                     -